pavitranew/session-7-rest-ang/README.md

 * JSON object of matching properties to look up the doc with to update
 * JSON object of just the properties to update
-* callback function that returns the number of documents updated
+* callback function that returns any errors

 ###Test with Curl